 Helpful Resources for all types of knitters (and crocheters):

-So which of these scarf knitting patterns will you start with?
+OK, so which of these gorgeous scarf knitting patterns will you start with?